ALEEEHU/World-Simulator/README.md

   title={The Devil is in the Prompts: Retrieval-Augmented Prompt Optimization for Text-to-Video Generation}, author={Gao, Bingjie and Gao, Xinyu and Wu, Xiaoxue and Zhou, Yujie and Qiao, Yu and Niu, Li and Chen, Xinyuan and Wang, Yaohui}, journal={arXiv preprint arXiv:2504.11739}, year={2025}
 }

+@inproceedings{wu2025snapgen,
+  title={Snapgen-v: Generating a five-second video within five seconds on a mobile device}, author={Wu, Yushu and Zhang, Zhixing and Li, Yanyu and Xu, Yanwu and Kag, Anil and Sui, Yang and Coskun, Huseyin and Ma, Ke and Lebedev, Aleksei and Hu, Ju and others}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={2479--2490}, year={2025}
+}